zrm99/Odalium/README.md

 # Odalium

-An ExpressJs software meant to have similarities to the early functionality of Reddit.
+An ExpressJs dynamic webserver software meant to have similarities to the functionality of Reddit.

 This software is currently in early development and should not be used in production scenarios.